Moon Mission Using B-Plane Targeting

 B-plane targeting

-2. Open the Satellite menu at the top of STK.
+2. Select the Satellite menu in the menu bar.

-3. Select B-Plane Template... in the shortcut menu.
+3. Select B-Plane Template... in the Satellite submenu.

-4. Click Add in the B-Plane Template dialog.
+4. Click Add in the B-Planes panel when the B-Plane Template dialog box opens.

 6. Select Moon.

-7. Click OK to accept your selection and to close the B-Plane Template dialog.
+7. Click OK to confirm your selection and to close the B-Plane Template dialog box.

 Visualizing the B-plane

-You can add the B-plane for visualization, enabling you to see what the target sequence is trying to achieve.
+You can add the B-plane for visualization, enabling you to see what the Target Sequence is trying to achieve, by updating the satellite's B-Plane properties.

 1. Return to LunarProbe's () Properties ().